w3aran/vagrant-cloud9-ide/README.md

 # Run Cloud9 IDE locally using Vagrant Box

+VagrantCloud9Ide helps to setup Cloud9 standalone browser based IDE locally in your computer.

 Cloud9 is an open source IDE built with Node.JS on the back-end and JavaScript/HTML5 on the client.
 Cloud9 balances the power of traditional desktop IDEs with the simplicity and elegance of editors like TextMate and Sublime.

 ## Prerequisites